How long can a credit card charge be pending?

 When you swipe your credit card to make a purchase, the merchant’s acquiring bank (which handles the payments for the merchant) ensures with your card issuer that you have a valid account with sufficient funds to make the purchase.
-The funds are deducted from your available credit line as a pending transaction but not yet paid over to the merchant.
+The funds are deducted from your available credit line as a pending transaction but not yet paid to the merchant.

 It is also customary in the hotel industry to place a hold on your credit card when you check in for your stay.
 That way, the hotel will be covered in case you cause any damage to the room, and also for incidental expenses such as snacks or drinks that you availed of.
 Car rentals could also place a hold on your card to cover incidental expenses, which would show up as a pending charge.

 In the restaurant industry, your final tab will likely include a customary tip and so your initial payment will be a pending payment until the bill is finalized.
 At gas stations, too, proprietors will likely place a small hold on your card to ensure you have funds.

 You may have seen a charge on your credit card account that says “pending” and wondered how long it will stick on your account.
 And what if you have an issue and want to cancel a charge while it is still pending?
 Let’s take a look at when a pending charge should clear and what to do if you run into an issue.

 When will a pending charge be cleared?